This programme is closed; you can no longer apply.

-Are you an international entrepreneur?
-Then you may not always be aware of what is happening in your production chain, for example, whether child labour is taking place.
-Do you want to actively combat child labour in your production chain?
-Then you could be eligible for support from the Fund against Child Labour (FBK).
+Do you represent an international company?
+Do you want to end child labour in your production chain?
+Find out if you can get support from the Fund against Child Labour (FBK).

-- are taking measures to prevent child labour within their own businesses.
+- taking measures to prevent child labour in their businesses.

 You may apply for a subsidy of €475,000 for each project, representing a maximum of 70% of the total eligible costs.
 FBK will subsidise at least 11 projects each year.

-If you apply for a subsidy for activities aimed at combating child labour, you must carry out those activities within four years in partnership with other organisations.
-Details of the FBK policy rules and our criteria which apply to projects can be found in the Government Gazette or read this unofficial translation of the rules.
+- If you apply for a subsidy for activities aimed at combatting child labour, you must carry out those activities in partnership within four years.

 How to apply

-- Contact us for a noncommittal orientation interview by sending an email to email@example.com or calling +31 (0)88 042 42 42.
+- Contact us for a noncommittal orientation interview.
+Please send your email to email@example.com.

-FBK operates on the first come first served principle, which means that we will assess complete subsidy applications in the order in which they are received.
+- FBK operates on the first come first serve principle, which means that we will assess complete subsidy applications in the order in which we receive them.

 Looking for inspiration?

-Have a look at the Fund against Child Labour subsidised projects launched in 2017.
+Have a look at other Fund against Child Labour subsidised projects.

 Worldwide, 152 million children are participating in labour.
-We use the term child labour to refer to children who are too young to work, do work that is too hard or dangerous for them and to work that prevents them from receiving a proper or any education.
-A lack of education can hinder the development of individual children, and of society as a whole.
-This means that child labour is not only a consequence of poverty, but also a significant cause.
+We use the term child labour for children who are too young to work, do work that is too hard or dangerous for them and do work that keeps them from going to school.
+A lack of education can block the development of children and society as a whole.
+Child labour is not only a result of poverty but also an important cause.

-In the UN Sustainable Development Goals, it has been agreed that child labour should be eliminated by 2025 at the latest.
-Together with the Fund against Child Labour (FBK), your business can help to achieve this goal by combating child labour in a sustainable way, within the options available to you.
-The infographic Ending child labour, how do we get there? demonstrates how FBK contributes to SDG 8.7; ending child labour in all its forms by 2025.
+The UN Sustainable Development Goals state that child labour should be eliminated by 2025 at the latest.
+Together with FBK, your business can help to achieve this goal by ending child labour.
+The infographic Ending child labour, how do we get there? shows how FBK contributes to SDG 8.7; ending child labour in all its forms by 2025.

 The Netherlands Enterprise Agency commissions FBK on behalf of the Minister for Foreign Trade and Development Cooperation.